Bikes

 Pro-tips:

-• Carradice is a UK cult aftermarket accessory supplier with handsome bags
+• Carradice is a UK cult aftermarket accessory supplier with handsome front bags

-• If I want a travel hardcase, the B&W Folding Bike Box for Brompton is an option, although annoyingly, it’s slightly too large for standard airline luggage limits, so you have to pay oversize fees.
-Ashburn Bicycle Repair reckons that the non-collapsible ones will fit better, but then you arrive with a collapsible bike and a non-collapsible case at your destination, which feels self-defeating.
+• The recommended airline carry case is a hard case.
+If I want a travel hardcase, the B&W Folding Bike Box for Brompton is an option, although annoyingly, it’s slightly too large for standard airline luggage limits, so I would have to pay oversize fees.
+Ashburn Bicycle Repair reckons its worth it but I do not want to arrive with a collapsible bike and a non-collapsible case at my destination; which feels self-defeating.

 12 Winnebiko